shabbyrobe/cachet/README.rst

 Dependencies
 ------------

-``Cachet\Cache`` supports passing a TTL (time to live) in seconds to ``set()``.
-Many backends support TTL directly and will garbage collect values for you, so TTL should be used wherever practicable, however it is not adequate for all use cases.

 **Cachet** supports the notion of cache dependencies - an object implementing ``Cachet\Dependency`` is serialised with your cache value and checked on retrieval.
 Any serialisable code can be used in a dependency, so this opens up a large range of invalidation possibilities beyond what TTL can